Think that the NHS has only got clinical careers to offer? Think again.

 Allied Health Professionals

 The Allied Health Professions (AHPs) are the third largest workforce in the NHS.
 As an AHP, you would provide system-wide care to assess, treat, diagnose and discharge patients across social care, housing, education, and independent and voluntary sectors.
+For more information on the AHP roles, have a look at this webinar series.

 There are 14 AHP roles which include the following: